-Timing is also a key component here.
-Street Fighter, for example, appears to be a game of complete information.
-At any given moment, you can see exactly what both characters are doing and what their resources and options are.
-And yet if this were actually true, it would not be much of a game.
-Fighting games only work at all because of their double-blind nature: at the moment when you do a move, you usually do NOT know what the opponent is doing exactly.
-Human perception is only so fast, so you’re acting on information that’s a few sixtieths of a second old.
-At the exact moment you jump, you do not know if the opponent threw a fireball or not unless he threw it several frames ago.
-Most of your moves are essentially made in a double-blind situation, though I don’t think most players really understand that.
-This is true in other genres as well, though it doesn’t often happen on such a short time-scale as in fighting games.
+Fighting games are actually double blind though because of the speed of the gameplay.
+At the moment when you do a move, you usually do not know what the opponent is doing exactly.
+Human perception is only so fast, so you’re acting on information that’s a few sixtieths of a second old (fighting games are measured in frames, which are sixtieths of a second).
+At the exact moment you jump, you do not know if the opponent threw a fireball or not unless they threw it several frames ago.
+Some of your moves are made on reaction, but many of your moves are essentially made in a double-blind situation.

 The Yomi: Fighting Card Game System

 Now we need a system that is so complicated that its exact paper-rock-scissors payoffs can’t even be calculated, and yet so simple that anyone could play it.
-It sounds like a tall order, but here’s how I did it.
+Here's how that's possible.

-Each player starts with one deck that represents his character.
-These are fixed (non-customizeable) decks with 52 poker-type cards, 2 jokers, and one character card.
-You could use these decks to play poker, but the cards have extra information on them for the Yomi game.
-The numbered cards represent normal attacks, the face cards are special attacks, the aces are super attacks, and the jokers are “bursts” used to get out of trouble.
+Each player has a deck that represents their character.
+These are fixed (non-customizable) decks with 52 poker-type cards, 2 jokers, and one character card.
+These decks use standard playing card notation and they have extra information on them for the Yomi game.
+The numbered cards represent normal attacks, the face cards are special attacks, the aces are super attacks, and the jokers can rewind time to undo a combo that would hit you.

 Established Conventions Convey Information Quickly